plone/plone.app.robotframework/docs/source/happy.rst

         Import library  Dialogs
         Pause execution

-.. note:: Be sure to remove Dialogs-library import and its keywords before commit, because Dialogs-library may have dependencies, which are not available on your CI-machine.
+.. note:: Be sure to remove the Dialogs-library import and its keywords before commit, because Dialogs-library may have dependencies, which are not available on your CI-machine.